Medical Negligence Claims

 If you have suffered an illness or injury through the medical negligence of a clinician or other healthcare worker, you may be eligible to make a claim for compensation.

 To make a medical negligence claim, your solicitor will need to prove that the medical professional involved had failed to provide you with the duty of care required, and that this failure resulted in you suffering from a personal injury that should have been avoided.

 It is important to remember that not all undesirable results from medical procedures will be due to negligence.
 Unfortunately, there are often known risks and potential side effects that can be suffered when undertaking various forms of medical treatment.
 So any case of clinical negligence will need to be closely examined to ensure there is proof of both negligence and causation.

 Making a claim can feel like a daunting task, and you are likely to have many questions about the process involved.
-This is completely understandable and is why we always aim to make the process as easy and stress-free as possible.
-Our experienced clinical negligence solicitors are happy to answer your questions from start to finish and will handle your case in a professional and efficient manner at all times.
+This is completely understandable and is why a solicitor will aim to make the process as easy and stress-free as possible.
+An experienced clinical negligence solicitor will be happy to answer your questions from start to finish and will handle your case in a professional and efficient manner at all times.

 Types of medical negligence

 Medical and clinical negligence covers a huge range of accidents, errors, and omissions.
 The injury or illness suffered by a patient can occur from the actions of a medical practitioner, or due to the failure of the practitioner to take the correct course of action.